huggingface/diffusers/docs/source/en/training/text2image.md

 To finetune on your own dataset, prepare the dataset according to the format required by 🤗 [Datasets](https://huggingface.co/docs/datasets/index).
 You can [upload your dataset to the Hub](https://huggingface.co/docs/datasets/image_dataset#upload-dataset-to-the-hub), or you can [prepare a local folder with your files](https://huggingface.co/docs/datasets/image_dataset#imagefolder).

 Modify the script if you want to use custom loading logic.
-We left pointers in the code in the appropriate places to help you. 🤗 The example script below shows how to finetune on a local dataset in `TRAIN_DIR` and where to save the model to in `OUTPUT_DIR`:
+We left pointers in the code in the appropriate places to help you.
+The example script below shows how to finetune on a local dataset in `TRAIN_DIR` and where to save the model in `OUTPUT_DIR`:

 ```bash
 export MODEL_NAME="CompVis/stable-diffusion-v1-4"